Alabama-Oklahoma: Orange Bowl prediction, time, TV channel, preview | NCAA.com

-Defending national champion Alabama plays Heisman winner Kyler Murray and Oklahoma in the Orange Bowl in a College Football Playoff semifinal on Saturday, Dec.
+Defending national champion Alabama faces Heisman winner Kyler Murray and Oklahoma in the Orange Bowl in a College Football Playoff semifinal on Saturday, Dec.
 29. Find a prediction, time, TV channel and a preview below.

 Alabama is 13-0 and picked up the No. 1 ranking in the final CFP rankings of the season.
 Oklahoma and coach Lincoln Riley are 12-1 and No. 4.
 While coach Nick Saban and the Crimson Tide won the title a season ago, the Sooners lost to Georgia in a CFP semifinal in the Rose Bowl.